FilipeJohansson/gosocket/README.md

     )

     if err != nil {
-        // something wrong with the server configuration }
+        // Something wrong with the server configuration }

     log.Fatal(ws.Start())